abhishek-sharma20/kanban-assignment-/README.md

 ### Grouping Options

-The Kanban board application offers three distinct ways to group the data:
+The Kanban board application offers three distinct ways to group the data :

 1. **By Status**: Tickets are grouped based on their current status.
 2. **By User**: Tickets are arranged according to the assigned user.